Creating a Database Snapshot

 Any user who can create a database can create a database snapshot.

-Database snapshots, introduced in SQL Server 2005, are available only in the Enterprise editions of SQL Server 2005 and SQL Server 2008.
+Database snapshots are available only in the Microsoft SQL Server 2005 Enterprise Edition.

 Best Practices for Creating Database Snapshots

 Following are some best practices for naming database snapshots, timing when you create them, limiting their number, and redirecting client connections to a snapshot.

 Before creating snapshots, it is important to consider how to name them.
 Each database snapshot requires a unique database name.
 For administrative ease, the name of a snapshot can incorporate information that identifies the database, such as:

 - The name of the source database.

 - An indication that the new name is for a snapshot.

 - The creation date and time of the snapshot, a sequence number, or some other information, such as time of day, to distinguish sequential snapshots on a given database.

 For example, consider a series of snapshots for the AdventureWorks database.
 Three daily snapshots are created at 6-hour intervals between 6 A.M. and 6 P.M., based on a 24-hour clock.
 Each daily snapshot is kept for 24 hours before being dropped and replaced by a new snapshot of the same name.
 Note that each snapshot name indicates the hour, but not the day: